Lung Cancer Program

 • Mediastinoscopy & Mediastinotomy: Both procedures allow a surgeon to look and take samples of the lymph nodes in the area between the lungs.

-• Transthoracic CT guided biopsy: A method of obtaining a biopsy of the lymph nodes.
+• Transthoracic CT guided biopsy: A method of obtaining an image-guided biopsy of the pulmonary lesion.

-• Thoracoscopy: A procedure in which a flexible tube is inserted through an incision in the chest to view the lungs and surrounding area.
+• Thoracoscopy: A procedure in which a camera is inserted through an incision in the chest to view the lungs and surrounding area.

 These important tests and procedures can help determine whether cancer is present, help tell how advanced the disease is and provide information that will help our specialized team to identify and treat lung cancers at the earliest possible stage, maximizing chances of recovery and survival.

-Staging lung cancer is the next step in the lung diagnosis process.
-Staging allows doctors to understand the extent of the cancer to make the best decisions for treatment.
-Different types of lung cancer are staged differently and have specialized words and categories.
-A general way to describe lung cancer staging is:
+Staging lung cancer is the next step in the lung diagnosis process and allows doctors to understand the extent of the cancer to make the best decisions for treatment.
+Learn more on the stages of lung cancer here.

 Lung Cancer Treatment